department-of-veterans-affairs/vets-website/content/pages/healthcare/index.md

 <div class="va-introtext">

-With VA health care, you're covered for regular checkups with your primary care doctor and appointments with specialists (like cardiologists, gynecologists, and mental health providers).
-You also gain access to home health and geriatric (elder) care, plus medical equipment, prosthetics, and prescriptions.
+With VA health care, you're covered for regular checkups with your primary care provider and appointments with specialists (like cardiologists, gynecologists, and mental health providers).
+You also gain access to home health and geriatric (elder) care, medical equipment, prosthetics, and prescriptions.

 </div>